Writer Photo

 What makes this festival particularly spectacular is a ritual called kaavu theendal.
 Hundreds of oracles, both male and female, throng the temple grounds for three days.
 Bedecked in jangling bells and smeared with holy ash, they stumble through the compound chanting and striking at the temple walls, and themselves, with sticks and swords.
 The devotees lash out at the rafters of the temple, tossing offerings in over the walls.

-The festival is one of it’s kind.
+The festival is one of its kind.
 It surges with unabated energy that soars on for three days until the local king, seen as the temple keeper, gives blessings to the devotees lying before him.
 It’s an otherworldly experience that can make you question your beliefs about spirituality and human society.
 Also, a great reason to travel!

-To get to Thrissur you can fly directly into Kochi.
+To get to Thrissur ,you can fly directly into Kochi.
 Most major airports in the country fly to Kochi, or take a train.
-From there it’s a quick 3-hour drive or an additional 2-hour train journey.
+From there, it’s a quick 3-hour drive or an additional 2-hour train journey.

 Uncover the Magic: Best Time to Visit Kerala